Woodville-West Torrens Football Club: Premierships

+SANFLW Commences at the Eagles

+In 2018 the Woodville West Torrens Football Club were amongst the last of the SANFL clubs to enter a team in the SANFLW Competition that had been established in 2016 for a 2017 season.
+The Eagles SANFLW team played its inaugural season in 2019 being coached by Tess Baxter finished with the wooden spoon.

+It has been a slow build for the SANFLW at the Eagles as it has struggled to attract players with finishing positions of 2019 - 8th (wooden spoon), 2020 - 7th, 2021 - 8th (wooden spoon), 2022 - 7th & 2023 - 7th.

+After three years with Tess Baxter at the helm, a change of Senior Coach saw experienced Narelle Smith come in to the Senior Coach role with momentum starting to build in the women's football space at Oval Avenue.

+With the addition of more established pathways to develop and grow zone talent including the drafting of Shineah Goody to PAFC - from local zone York Peninsula it is an ever developing space with Season 2024 looking to be the year the Eagles women's side jump over the consistent finishing spot of 7th.

-The Jade Sheedy Era & Back-to-Back
+The Jade Sheedy era and going back-to-back

 Before the start of the 2020 SANFL season, the club hired a new coach: former Sturt premiership player and Magarey Medalist Jade Sheedy.
 In Sheedy's first year in charge, the club finished minor premiers and advanced to the 2020 SANFL Grand Final where the club overcame North Adelaide by 39 points to win their first premiership in 9 years.
 This was the first premiership against North Adelaide.
 West Torrens had previously played North Adelaide in the 1949 SANFL Grand Final.

 During the 2021 SANFL season, the Eagles finished 2nd behind minor premiers Glenelg who had lost only one game all season.
 They defeated Glenelg in the 2021 SANFL Grand Final by a margin of 67 points to claim their 5th premiership and became only the second team all year to defeat Glenelg.
 In doing so, the club went back-to-back for the first time in their history.
 Not even West Torrens had managed the feat previously.

 West Torrens won 4 Premierships pre-1991, in 1924, 1933, 1945 and 1953.

-Player Development
+Player development

 In 2011, a study commissioned by the AFL identified Woodville-West Torrens as the most effective developer of AFL talent in the country.
-From 1998–2010, the Eagles had 19 selected at the AFL Draft.
+From 1998 to 2010, the Eagles had 19 selected at the AFL Draft.